What is TandemPlus?

 The TandemPlus program organizes opportunities for language students to practice and improve their abilities in the foreign language they are studying.
 To meet the needs of as many students as possible, we make these practice opportunities available in a variety of formats.

 The TandemPlus program matches native speakers of two different languages, students of each other's language who learn from each other and help one another to learn.
+Alternatively, participants can opt into a Peer-to-Peer option in their profiles.
+In Peer-to-Peer, participants are paired with someone who is learning the same language for one-on-one language practice sessions (i.e., study buddies).
 Typically, the partners meet for about two hours every week.
 Priority is given to language students currently enrolled in a class at the University of Minnesota, but registration is open to all.

 Are you trying to register for a TandemPlus Face-to-Face exchange?